gvwilson/thirdbit/src/fiction/darker-web/index.md

 what else were they going to do?
 Nowhere else would be better.
-If you moved in the right circles in the Valley (and they did), sooner or later you'd realize that the jokes about founders selling their souls weren't really jokes.
+If you moved in the right circles in the Valley (and they did), sooner or later you realized that the jokes about founders selling their souls weren't really jokes.
-Sooner or later you'd understand that what lurked behind everyone's screen was too hungry to ever be satisfied.
+Sooner or later you understood that what lurked behind everyone's screen was too hungry to ever be satisfied.

 They're dead now,